 Biography, Education and Training

 I specialize in transnational Asian American, Korean diaspora, critical Pacific Rim, and comparative ethnic studies.
 At UC Santa Cruz, I organized with students, staff, and faculty for Critical Race and Ethnic Studies.
 I received my PhD from the UC Berkeley English department and am at work on a book project titled “Blurring the Color Line: Racial Fictions, Militarized Humanity, and the Pax Americana in the Pacific Rim,” which examines the double-fronted nature of U.S. Cold War counterrevolutionary violenceand emergent, anti-militarist human rights politics in the Asia-Pacific region following Japan’s Pacific War defeat.
-I am a board member of the Critical Ethnic Studies Association, an executive board member of the Korea Policy Institute, a coordinating committee member of the National Campaign to End the Korean War, a steering committee member of the Alliance of Scholars Concerned about Korea, and a member of the Working Group on Peace and Demilitarization in Asia and the Pacific.
+I am a board member of the Critical Ethnic Studies Association, an executive board member of the Korea Policy Institute, a coordinating committee member of the National Campaign to End the Korean War, and a member of the Working Group on Peace and Demilitarization in Asia and the Pacific.